-CARICOM Quality Assurance Framework The Caribbean Community (CARICOM) Quality Assurance Framework (CQAF) is the supporting framework of the CARICOM Code of Good Statistical Practices (CGSP).
-The foundation behind the CARICOM Quality Assurance Framework (CQAF) is to ensure that the statistics produced are fit for purpose while being at the same time a manageable framework to implement across CARICOM SIDS.
-The CQAF is also based on UN Fundamental Principles of Official Statistics (UNFPOS), regional Statistics Codes of Practice, Quality Assurance Frameworks for Official Statistics.
+CARICOM Quality Assurance Framework (CQAF) Framework (CQAF) Framework (CQAF) Framework (CQAF) is the supporting framework of the CGSP.
+The foundation behind the CQAF is to ensure that the statistics produced are fit for purpose while being at the same time a manageable framework to implement across CARICOM SIDS.
+The CQAF is also based on UN Fundamental Principles of Official Statistics (UNFPOS), regional Statistics Codes of Practice and Quality Assurance Frameworks for Official Statistics.
 The CQAF is currently being developed by the SCCS with support from Statistics Canada.
-Please see Attachment I on the overview of key regional public goods.
+(Please see the Attachment on the overview of key regional public goods.)